EvaBytes/EvaBytes/README.md

 ## Hi, I'm Eva! 🌱

+I am a Junior Full Stack Developer.
+Yes, you got it right—a junior!
+That means I still have a lot to learn, but I also have a lot to offer, right?😎 I have the knowledge, skills, and determination to keep growing, tackling challenges, and discovering new ways to build innovative solutions.

-I’m a Junior Full Stack Developer fueled by coffee and curiosity ☕💡.
-I’m passionate about learning new things, building exciting projects, and pushing my limits.
-Check out my work, and let’s create something amazing together! 🚀
+Even more importantly, I’m passionate about learning, creating exciting projects, and pushing my limits.
+Let’s build something amazing together! 🚀

 <p align="center">
   <a href="https://skillicons.dev">